-ooc.property.port=PORT
+ooc.property.endpoint=ENDPOINT

-Specifies the port number on which the service should listen for new connections.
-Note that this property is only considered if the ooc.oa.port property is not set.
+Specifies the endpoint configuration for the service.
+Note that this property is only used if the ooc.orb.oa.endpoint property is not set.

 ORBACUS Properties for Java requires the classes in OB. jar and OBProperty. jar.